 In my personal experience I have a tendency to depressive thoughts if I step out of a healthy body, mind and spirit path.
 The sport really helps me a lot!

-A pause from Depression to share philosophy from one historian to you:
+A pause from Depression to share learning from antiquity: